Mardy Fish: 2013–2015

 Mardy's first tournament of the 2013 season was Indian Wells in March.
 He received a bye to the second round and defeated qualifier Bobby Reynolds in three sets.
 He lost in the third round against Jo-Wilfried Tsonga.
 Fish did not play an ATP match again until Atlanta in July.
 In his first tournament back, he lost in the first round to Michael Russell in a hard-fought match.
 In Washington, D.C. the following week, he won his first match against Matthew Ebden, before being downed by Julien Benneteau.
 He also played doubles in this event, teaming with Radek Štěpánek and making it to the final, where he again lost to Benneteau, teamed with Nenad Zimonjić.
 After winning his first-round match in Winston-Salem, he retired in the third set against Jarkko Nieminen, citing heat stroke.
 The next day, he announced that he would not be playing the US Open.

 Fish did not play on Tour during 2014, due to an anxiety disorder.
 In June 2014 Fish had a cardiac catheter ablation operation to correct misfiring electric pulses in his heart.
 He made a return to competitive tennis in February 2015 at the Tennis Championship of Dallas, competing with Mark Knowles in the doubles tournament.
 He also received a protected ranking for the Indian Wells Masters, but lost in the first round to Ryan Harrison.

 Fish appeared again on tour in July 2015 in Atlanta, but again lost in the first round of singles.
 Playing doubles with Andy Roddick, he won his first-round match.
 He also won his first-round match of doubles in Washington, D.C., partnering Grigor Dimitrov, but they conceded a walkover in the second round.
 In Cincinnati, Fish won his first singles match since 2013 against Victor Troicki.
 However, he faced Andy Murray in the second round, and lost in straight sets, with a tiebreak in the second set.
 He also teamed with Tomáš Berdych in doubles, but they lost their first match.
 He announced that he would retire after the US Open.
 At the US Open, he defeated Marco Cecchinato in the first round.
-He bowed out in the second round after a valiant five-set battle with 18th seed and eventual quarterfinalist Feliciano López.
+He lost in the second round in a valiant five-set battle with 18th seed and eventual quarterfinalist Feliciano López.